Inventory Optimization Software

 - Advanced data visualization techniques, such as three-dimensional scatter plots and graphs.

-- Scheduled and ad hoc generation of inventory optimization reports.
+- Scheduled and ad hoc reporting of inventory optimization in supply chain.

 - Customizable inventory report templates for different user roles.